Pneumoencephalography

 Pneumoencephalography (sometimes abbreviated PEG; also referred to as an "air study") was a common medical procedure in which most of the cerebrospinal fluid (CSF) was drained from around the brain by means of a lumbar puncture and replaced with air, oxygen, or helium to allow the structure of the brain to show up more clearly on an X-ray image.
-It was derived from ventriculography, an earlier and more primitive method in which the air is injected through holes drilled in the skull.
+It was derived from ventriculography, an earlier and more primitive method in which air is injected through holes drilled in the skull.

 The procedure was introduced in 1919 by the American neurosurgeon Walter Dandy and was performed extensively until the late 1970s, when it was replaced by more-sophisticated and less-invasive modern neuroimaging techniques.

 Procedure

 Though pneumoencephalography was the single most important way of localizing brain lesions of its time, it was nevertheless overly painful and generally not well tolerated by conscious patients.
 Pneumoencephalography was associated with a wide range of side effects, including headaches and severe vomiting, often lasting well past the procedure.
 During the study, the patient's entire body would be rotated into different positions in order to allow air to displace the CSF in different areas of the ventricular system and around the brain.
 The patient would be strapped into an open-backed chair, which allowed the spinal needle to be inserted, and they would need to be secured well, for they would be turned upside down at times during the procedure and then somersaulted into a face-down position in a specific order to follow the air to different areas in the ventricles.
 This further added to the patient's already heightened level of discomfort (if not anesthetized).
 A related procedure is pneumomyelography, in which gas is used similarly to investigate the spinal canal.